morganthomas/winning-arguments/winning-arguments.md

 One prominent philosopher who advanced a non-psychological theory of linguistic meaning early in his career was Ludwig Wittgenstein.
 In his book the *Tractatus Logico-Philosophicus*, he gives a theory of meaning according to which language can be thought of as making pictures of the world, which could be expressed in a mathematically perfect logical language that is in some sense [isomorphic](https://en.wikipedia.org/wiki/Isomorphism) to the world.
 Apologies to the late Wittgenstein if I have misrepresented his view.
 The *Tractatus* gives a theory of linguistic meaning which entirely removes the subjects, the speakers and the listeners, from the issue, making meaning a relationship between language and the world, rather than a relationship between language and a subject.
 Later in his career, Wittgenstein repudiated this style of philosophy of language.
 His later studies of language, as represented in his *Philosophical Investigations*, evidence an appreciation for the importance of people, speakers and listeners, in the study of language and meaning.
 Later Wittgenstein, however, still largely shuns psychology, at least in my exposure to him.
 As far as I know, later Wittgenstein's primary focus in studying the language user is on behavior, and not on psychology.

-A distinction that sheds light on some of the issues we have raised is the distinction between three types of linguistic meaning: sentence meaning, speaker meaning, and listener meaning.
+A distinction that sheds light on some of the issues I have raised is the distinction between three types of linguistic meaning: sentence meaning, speaker meaning, and listener meaning.
 According to proponents of the concept of sentence meaning, every sentence has a **sentence meaning**, which is what that sentence means in itself according to the conventions of the language.
 In addition, every meaningful linguistic utterance has a **speaker meaning**, which is what the speaker meant by the utterance.
 Finally, whenever a listener listens to an utterance, there is a **listener meaning** specific to that listener, which is what it meant to them or what they thought it meant.

 Proponents of the sentence meaning/speaker meaning distinction often think that the sentence meaning of a sentence can be determined by applying some sort of [recursive algorithm](https://en.wikipedia.org/wiki/Recursive_algorithm) over the grammar of the sentence, finding the meanings of the smallest meaningful fragments of the sentence (e.g. the words), and iteratively building up the meanings of larger sentence fragments until one has the whole sentence.
 Such analysis of meaning can be done with some variety of success on artificial formal languages, such as computer programming languages.
 The field of [formal semantics](https://en.wikipedia.org/wiki/Formal_semantics) is the modern successor of early efforts, such as Wittgenstein's, to develop concepts of sentence meaning along these lines.